 Thus, if you would like to purchase a property to use as a full-time short term rental in the Austin area, you have two options.
 Find a condo that allows short term rentals, or look for a property outside the city limits to use as a short term rental.
 Homes located in the City of Austin’s ETJ can be used as vacation rentals, and do not require a permit.
 Homes located in the LTD do require a permit; however, they do not have to pay City of Austin hotel taxes.

 If you identify a property outside of the city limits that you would like to use as a short term rental, you must verify that there are no HOA restrictions that prohibit the use of the home as a vacation rental.
 You will also want to check that the home is not in another city’s jurisdiction.
 For example, the City of Lakeway has developed its own guidelines and regulations regarding short term rentals.

-If you are looking for a property to use as a short term rental in the Austin Area, you may be interesting in reading these other posts.
+If you are looking for a property to use as a short term rental in the Austin Area, you can find all sorts of useful information on this dedicated Austin short term rental investments page.
+You may also be interested in reading these other posts.

 SHORT TERM RENTALS- UNDERSTANDING REGULATIONS

 FINDING AN AUSTIN INVESTMENT PROPERTY TO USE AS A SHORT TERM RENTAL